ReactiumCore/redux-super-thunk/README.md

 # Why Redux Super Thunk?
-[Thunk](https://github.com/gaearon/redux-thunk) supplies the `dispatch` and `getState` arguments and provides the ability to add extra arguments via the `thunk.withExtraArgument` function.
+Redux Super Thunk is a super-set of what is provided by [Redux Thunk](https://github.com/gaearon/redux-thunk).
+Redux Thunk supplies the redux store's `dispatch` and `getState` methods to a higher-order action creator (as well as an addition argument of your choosing).

-While this is great, it would be so much more powerful to supply the `store` as well, making it possible to subscribe to a store inside of an action.
+While thunk is a powerful too for being able to create almost any manner of asynchronous actions, it would be so much more powerful to supply the `store` as well, making it possible to subscribe to a store inside of a higher order action creator.
+This is where Super Thunk comes in.

 ```js
 import axios from 'axios';